Tool comparison

 This is often the decisive category.
 Vegeta can produce useful output, and skilled engineers can absolutely build strong reporting around it.
 But that is the key phrase: build around it.
 Out of the box, CLI tools tend to assume that the person running the test knows how to interpret the result and where to put it next.

 LoadTester changes the default.
 The platform is designed to make result sharing, live observation, comparison across runs, and broader visibility easier without building that layer yourself.
-That matters in real teams because reporting is often where performance practices either mature or stall.
+Why this matters in real teams because reporting is often where performance practices either mature or stall.

 If your current process involves screenshots, terminal output, or ad hoc notes after each test, you are already paying a workflow tax.
 LoadTester is more attractive the more that tax starts to annoy the team.